 Season 2 E1 : Ruth Smith Released April 2 2021

-Ruth Smith is well known to radio listeners for her weekly RTÉ Radio 1 show Simply Folk but Ruth is a woman of many hats and talents.
-She is also part of the female singing trio ‘The Evertides’ with her singing sisters Ruth McGill and Alma Kelliher and her creative work includes writing poetry and fiction.
+Ruth Smith, best known as a musician and broadcaster, is a woman of many hats and talents.
+She is part of the female singing trio ‘The Evertides’ with singing sisters Ruth McGill and Alma Kelliher and her creative work includes writing poetry and fiction.

 She was born, as Ruth says, a middle child in a family running a busy and bustling Portumna pub in Co.
 Galway, she grew up performing, doing turns in the pub playing fiddle and became an accomplished pianist.
 She went to Trinity College Dublin to study drama and theatre, she still has an occasional life on stage as an actor, and today she lives in East Clare, with her husband, fellow musician Fergal Scahill (of We Banjo 3), and their rescue cat and two dogs.

-In this episode of The Family of Things Ruth shares an often deeply personal journey of self-discovery and how a turbulence time in her late twenties, and early thirties, when her first marriage ended, and she felt lost, helped her find confidence in her own voice, and the power to use it for a positive purpose.
+In this episode of The Family of Things Ruth shares a deeply personal journey of self-discovery and how a turbulence time in her late twenties, and early thirties, when her first marriage ended, helped her find confidence in her own voice, and the power to use it for a positive purpose.

 I was at probably an uncomfortable truth, dare I say, I was probably an absolute pain in the arse for my family and still am to a certain extent, because my name is Ruth.
 And like truth has been such a big part of calling things out and having difficult conversations.